-5. [addition, report item 1.3] Denial of access
+5. Denial of access [addition, report item 1.3]

-Member States should provide domestic legal remedies for determining whether the denial of access to the Arbitration Convention by their administrative bodies is justified.
+Member States should consider providing domestic legal remedies for determining whether the denial of access to the Arbitration Convention by their administrative bodies is justified.

 DISPUTE RESOLUTION PROCEDURE (Chapter II, Articles 3 to 14 AC)